Benni-Stauder/remote-controlled-car/src/backend/README.md

 ## Purpose
 The backend directory primarily contains a UDP server for communication with the RC car, a WebSocket server for data exchange with the frontend, and a shared data storage.

 The primary purpose is to facilitate the required data exchanges by running all interfaces asynchronously.
-The frontend, the RC car, and the input device (e.g., steering wheel) all access a single static class that acts as shared storage.
+The frontend, the rc car, and the input device (e.g., steering wheel) all access a single static class that acts as shared storage.
 A big advantage of this approach is that it prevents blocking interfaces since they all operate independently of each other.

 ## Shared Data Access